 Howard University Partnership

-For the past year we have been developing a formal relationship with Howard University’s Psychology and Speech Language Therapy Departments, in support of Sav Inclusive’s multi-faceted needs.
+Since 2019 the Foundation has developed a partnering relationship with Howard University’s Psychology, Education and Speech Language Therapy Departments, in support of Sav Inclusive’s multi-faceted needs.
 Current partnership activities include conferences hosted at Sav Inclusive focused on teacher and parent strategies for supporting children with special needs.
-We are also developing plans for staff training, undergrad volunteer opportunities, graduate practical studies and development of online degree programs.
+We are also developing plans for staff training, undergrad volunteer opportunities, graduate student praticums and development of online degree programs.

 NEGRIL ALL AGE SCHOOL & NEGRIL BASIC PRE-K SCHOOL